iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

-??? note "Some variations and extensions of this experiment"
+??? note "Some variations and extensions to try"
-    1. Modify the default inference weight distribution when initializing the routing policy.
-    2. Try a canary routing policy.
+    1.

 ## Clean up